MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/overview-native-mode.md

 - All Yammer groups and users are managed through Office 365.
 - Office 365 resources for each group.
 - All groups, including All Company, are Office 365-connected, which means they have access to Office 365 features, including live events.
-- Yammer honors Office 365 Group creation rights.
+- Yammer honors Microsoft 365 Group Creation Rights and enforces Microsoft 365 Group Creation Restrictions.
 - No external groups or network-level guests, but external networks are supported in the [US Geo](../manage-security-and-compliance/security-and-compliance.md).
 - All files uploaded to groups will be stored in SharePoint.
 - Files cannot be uploaded to Yammer private messages.